 Testing Station Total Score for Station Possible Score For Station Percent of Total Score (Total Score / by Possible Score x 100)

-1. Land Use and Habitat 30
+1. Land Use 30

 2. Water Quality 25

+2. Habitat 30

 3. Biodiversity 40

 4. Biology 5

-2. The overall health of the stream may be evaluated by looking at all of the factors you have tested and observed at the waterway.
-Review the results of each of the categories (Land Use, Water Quality, Habitat, and Biology) and indicate below whether you feel each is a "good score" or a "bad score" for this waterway.
+2. The overall health of the study site may be evaluated by looking at all of the factors you have tested and observed at the waterway.
+Review the results of each of the categories (Land Use, Water Quality, Habitat, Biodiversity, and Biology) and indicate below whether you feel each is a "good score" or a "bad score" for this study site.

 Generally speaking, scores above 80% are considered good whereas scores below 80% are considered poor.
 But you will need to consider all your observations when making your decision.